Bruce191/mastering_git/readme.md

 #hello git

-#im adding this from branch-name branch

-#this is from dev-jsm
+#this is a change from player1